-Track Day Starter Guide
+Motorcycle Track Day Starter Guide

 Costs

 Your bike will also have to pass a technical inspection when you arrive.
-Here’s what you can typically expect as far as prepping it for the track (do this at least the day before if not earlier):
+Here’s what you can expect as far as prepping it for the track (do this at least the day before if not earlier):

 • Remove mirrors

-• Remove license plate
+• Remove or tape over license plate

-• New or almost new tires
+• New or almost new sport tires, properly inflated

 • Wheel weights taped over (those little lead weights on the inside of your wheel, used for balancing); use duct tape